Dryophytes gratiosus: Behavior

 The barking tree frog is known for its loud, strident, barking call.
 It may also utter a repetitive single-syllable mating call.
+The calls of the barking tree frog sound like a church bell and have been described as "tonk" and "doonk".
 It has been known to chorus with other frogs of the same and similar species.
 Furthermore, during mating, a female D. gratiosus is more likely to pick an attractive mating call unless if it is more than five meters away.
 Male mating success is positively correlated with chorus attendance however limitations from energy costs reduce the length of time that the males will call in chorus.
 They slowly become in poorer condition until they either die or leave the pond to replenish their energy requirements.

 The barking tree frog burrows in the sand, especially when the temperature is hot.
 It also spends time high up in trees, especially during the day when it is less active.

 Habitat

 Adult Dryophytes gratiosus usually live in trees or bushes.
 They can also burrow deep into mud and logs for added protection from predators.
+Barking treefrogs need shallow, semi-permanent pools with open canopies or ponds dominated by grasses, which have at least some open water for suitable breeding habitat.

+Movement

+Male barking tree frogs will move down from the treetops and make their way to a nearby pond in the evenings.
+This movement is associated with the need to breed, and females soon make their way to the pond as well.
+After breeding has taken place, barking tree frogs will go back to the forest to occupy the trees.
+The barking treefrog has the ability to travel long distances if they are not successful in finding a mate in one wetland, but for the most part they stay in the same general area and only really move during the mating season.